Nomad-Media/samples/nomad-samples/python/video_tracking_service_api/Readme.md

 # Video Tracking Python
-Learning to use the Nomad API asset/tracking paths to update a user in Javascript
+Learning to use the Nomad API asset/tracking paths to track videos in Javascript

 ## Asset/Tracking API Sample Code